paylogic/developer.paylogic.com/content/articles/traduki.rst

 8     25          26
 ====  ==========  =============

-The :code:`Translations` table would then contain a reference to those fields that we wish to have translated.
+The :code:`Translation` table would then contain a reference to those fields that we wish to have translated.
 The :code:`id = 10` for the ``title`` and :code:`id = 11` for the ``subtitle`` of the first event, and :code:`id = 25` and :code:`id = 26` for the ``title`` and ``subtitle`` for the second event respectively.
 It also contains the translated texts in English and Dutch (only for the first event).
-With this approach, we can easily get the translated texts by joining the :code:`Events` and :code:`Translations` tables.
+With this approach, we can easily get the translated texts by joining the :code:`Event` and :code:`Translation` tables.

 ====  ===================  ===================
- Translations
+ Translation
 ----------------------------------------------
  id    en                    nl
 ====  ===================  ===================